l8doku/workshop6/README.md

-# workshop6
-DSBA workshop 6
+# DSBA Introduction to Programming // Workshop 6 Code
+Fall semester 2019/20

+Dealing with streams and files.